SRC Summer Youth Recreation Program

 Children will only be released to adults designated on their Child Release Authorization form.
 Children will not be released to unauthorized persons.
 Any exceptions must be pre-arranged in writing or verbally (teacher documentation) and cleared with the teacher.

-To ensure the quality of the program, space is limited to 8 children.
+To ensure the quality of the program, space is limited to 22 children with up to 8 daily drop-ins (activity dependent).
 Enrollment is on a first come first serve basis.
 When possible, parents will be contacted as space becomes available.
 All paperwork must be on file for child to attend.
 Payment must be received the on the day of attendance.
 An additional charge of $5.00 will be added to payment received after services rendered.